com-480-data-visualization/com480DataVisualization_Vinemap/README.md

 Welcome to **Vinemap**—your digital sommelier.
 We aim to create an interactive website to bring to life the rich data of over 100,000 wines from across the globe.

-At the heart of Vinemap lies an interactive map, a feature that sets it apart from existing platforms, and serves as the gateway to a richer understanding and appreciation of global wine culture.
+At the heart of Vinemap lies an interactive map, a feature that sets it apart from existing platforms, as the main goal of Vinemap is to serve as the gateway to a richer understanding and appreciation of _global_ wine culture.
 Did you know that there are over 10,000 grape varieties throughout the world?
 Each region offers its own incredible stories, grape varieties, and unique wine-making traditions that contribute to the immense diversity of wine.

 But Vinemap will be more than just a map; a toolkit for any wine lovers that will match you to your specific tastes, budget, and a particular fondness for regional wines.